Study Days and Visits

 2011 - The North East

 2004 - Norwich

 2003 - Ely

 Dr Jim Cheshire, Associate Professor of Cultural History, University of Lincoln, 'Portraiture in Victorian Stained Glass', Thursday 22 October 2020, online webinar.

 Leonie Seliger, (Director of Stained Glass, Canterbury Cathedral), '"In the mind’s eye" – restoring historic stained glass in the digital age.
 Could we, and should we?', Wednesday 28 October 2020, online webinar.

 Helen Whittaker MA FMGP, 'Old Craft, New Art: An Artistic Journey in Stained Glass', Wednesday 15 July 2020, online webinar.
 Watch a recording here.

-Prof. David Newman, 'David Hillman’s Stained Glass windows for Synagogues', Monday 16 September 2019, Ely Cathedral Conference Centre, Ely.
+Prof. David Newman (University of Ben-Gurion), 'David Hillman’s Stained Glass windows for Synagogues', Monday 16 September 2019, Ely Cathedral Conference Centre, Ely.

 Caroline Swash ATD FMGP, 'Henry Payne (1867-1940)', Wednesday 3 October 2018, Ely Cathedral Education & Conference Centre, Ely.